Minutes for January 23, 2023

 Paid/Unpaid |

-RESOLVED, that the Board of Education approves the following Non-WTEA Stipend Position for 2022-2023:
+RESOLVED, that the Board of Education hereby approves the creation of the following position for 2024-2025 school year:

 Position |